NVIDIA-NeMo/Run/docs/about/index.md

 NeMo Run is a production-ready framework that provides a unified interface for the complete ML experiment lifecycle.
 It combines type-safe configuration management with flexible execution across multiple environments, from local development to distributed clusters.

-The framework is designed to handle the complexities of ML experiment management, including configuration versioning, environment-specific deployments, and comprehensive experiment tracking.
-NeMo Run supports multiple execution backends, including local, Docker, Slurm, Ray, and cloud platforms, providing flexibility for different compute requirements and infrastructure setups.
+NeMo Run handles the complexities of ML experiment management, including configuration versioning, environment-specific deployments, and comprehensive experiment tracking.
+It supports multiple execution backends—local, Docker, Slurm, Ray, and cloud platforms—providing flexibility for different compute requirements and infrastructure setups.

 :::::{grid} 1 2 2 2
 :gutter: 2 2 2 2